woocommerce/woocommerce-blocks/docs/contributors/getting-started.md

 -   legacy builds (assets have `-legacy` suffix on their file names)
 -   main builds (without the `-legacy` prefix)

-The legacy builds are loaded in a site environment where the WordPress version doesn't meet minimum requirements for a components used in a set build.
+The legacy builds are loaded in a site environment where the WordPress version doesn't meet minimum requirements for a component used in a set build.

 You can read more about legacy builds in the [this doc](./assets/js/legacy/README.md).